lnls-sirius/docker-epics-archiver-appliances/README.md

 ## Building

 1) Execute `build-docker-generic-appliance.sh` to build the base image for all the containers which will hold the appliances.
 2) Change the working directory to `docker-appliance-images` and execute `build-docker-appliance-images.sh`.
 It will build 4 different images, one for each appliance.
-Before doing that, you'll need to change `setup-appliance.sh` up with your LDAP connection settings.
+Before doing that, you may change `setup-appliance.sh` up with your LDAP connection settings.
 The following command changes the servlet authentication preferences and must be modified with your server settings.

 ```
 # Appends new realm